 What Is Time-Series Forecasting?

-As data becomes ubiquitous, measuring change is vital to understanding the world.
+As time-series data becomes ubiquitous, measuring change is vital to understanding the world.
 Here at Timescale, we use our PostgreSQL and TimescaleDB superpowers to generate insights into the data to see what and how things changed, but also when they changed—that’s the beauty of time-series data.
 But, if you have data showing past and present trends, can you predict the future?
 Cue in time-series forecasting.

 In the simplest terms, time-series forecasting is a technique that utilizes historical and current data to predict future values over a period of time or a specific point in the future.
 By analyzing data that we stored in the past, we can make informed decisions that can guide our business strategy and help us understand future trends.

 Some of you may be asking yourselves what the difference is between time-series forecasting and algorithmic predictions using, for example, machine learning.
-Well, machine learning techniques such as random forest, gradient boosting regressor, and time delay neural networks can be used to extrapolate time-series data, but they are far from the only available options or the best ones (as you will see in this article).
+Well, machine learning techniques such as random forest, gradient boosting regressor, and time delay neural networks can be used to extrapolate temporal data, but they are far from the only available options or the best ones (as you will see in this article).
 The most important property of a time-series algorithm is the ability to extrapolate patterns outside of the domain of training data, which most machine learning techniques cannot do by default.
 This is where specialized time-series forecasting techniques come in.

 There are plenty of forecasting techniques to choose from, and this article will help you acquire a basic understanding of the most popular ones.
 From simple linear regression models to complex and vast neural networks, each forecasting method has its own benefits and drawbacks.